 - 1 Click Edit Find and Replace. - 2 In the Find and Replace inspector, choose Find and Replace Text from the list box at the top of the inspector. - 3 Enable the Replace option. - 4 Type the text that you want to find in the Find box. - If you want to find the exact case of the text that you specified, enable the Match case check box. - If you want to find only whole words, enable the Find whole words only check box. - 5 Type the replacement text in the Replace box. - 6 Click one of the following buttons: - Find Next > to scroll through occurrences of the text that is specified in the Find box - Replace replaces the selected occurrence of the text that is specified in the Find box.
-If no occurrence is selected, Replace finds the next occurrence. - 7 Replace All replaces every occurrence of the text that is specified in the Find box
+If no occurrence is selected, Replace finds the next occurrence. - Replace All replaces every occurrence of the text that is specified in the Find box

-You can also expand the search range to find and replace text on all document pages, a range of pages, or specific pages.
-For more information, see "To set the search range" on page 280.
+You can also expand the search range to find text on all document pages, a range of pages, or specific pages.
+Conversely, you can limit the search to only currently selected objects.
+For more information, see "To set the search range" on page 313.